neektza/nikicajokic.me/_posts/2014-03-26-actor_based_concurrency.md

 A few days ago I gave a [short talk](https://github.com/neektza/actor_demo) at a local meetup here in Zagreb.
 It was about Actor based concurrency in Ruby.
 Since I've been building a system using a Ruby library called **Celluloid** for some time now, I wanted to share the gospel of **Actors** to a wider crew.

-It was also my first public talk, so naturally, I learned a lot about public speaking, but I learned one thing in particular.
+This happened to be my first public talk, so naturally, I learned a lot about public speaking, but  one thing in particular.
 Preparation-wise, treat your live demo as a part of the presentation, meaning, **practice the flow of your code example in the same way you practice the flow of your slides**.
 Otherwise, it ends up looking jumbled and chaotic.
-Especially so when you jump around the code trying to explain something you know intimately to other people that don't have the same familiarity.
+Especially so when you jump around the code trying to explain something you intimately know to other people that don't have the same familiarity.

-While practicing it you'll also have the more chances to recognize the fatty parts of your code example and trim them, keeping it lean and to the purpose.
+While practicing it you'll also have more chances to recognize the fatty parts of your code example and trim them, keeping it lean and to the purpose.